ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 Thereby a memory region adjacent to the shadow stack is mmaped and returned to the malloc call.
 So we got our heap region just above the shadow-stack, but don't have any overflow in the beestruct...
-Does this help us in any way?
+So the question remains, does this help us in any way?
-It turns out it does, but we have to take a closer look to the check for the description size of the add_one function.
+It turns out it does, but we have to take a closer look to description size check in the add_one function.
 Precisely to the false branch:

 	0x80488ff
 	0x080488ff sub esp, 0xc